-Applied learning is an integral part all master's programs offered at the University.
-Success in the academic programs relies on students having access to a work environment that allows them to apply the course content and activities.
+Applied learning is an integral part all master's programs offered at UoNA.
+Success in the programs relies on students having access to a work environment that allows them to apply the course content and activities.
 Concurrent work experience provides a direct link between the knowledge gained in the courses and the application of that knowledge in practice.